-Place the apples you just wrapped in crescent rolls into an 8×8 pan.
-We used the Rada Stoneware Square Baker to cook our dumplings in.
+Place the apples you just wrapped in crescent rolls into an 8″x 8″ pan.
+We cooked our dumplings in the Rada Stoneware Square Baker.

 In a sauce pan place the butter, sugar and brown sugar and melt while stirring to combine the ingredients.

 Remove the sauce from the heat and add vanilla.

 Pour the sauce over the dumplings.
 Then pour the soda around the edges of the pan.